OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 Current data are displayed on the e-ink screen (basic UI).
 It comes with a Web UI, to help you to manage the system, and/or visualize the data (using plain `http`, as mentioned above).
 It also broadcasts the data on `tcp`, port 7001, so other software can use them, like OpenCPN, SeaWi, etc.
-Data are logged into some files, so you can analyze or replay them.
+Data are logged into some files, so you can analyze, transform (to GPX, KML, etc) or replay them.

-As no one is going to sell your personal data behind your back, the Web UI does not require any cookie.
+And as no one is going to sell your personal data behind your back, the Web UI does not require any cookie.

 ### Supplies, BOM
 - [e-ink bonnet](https://www.adafruit.com/product/4687), $19.95 (Aug-2023)